-On-Site Wastewater Treatment System Monitoring and Maintenance Program (On-Site Wastewater Disposal Zone).
-An on-site wastewater treatment system monitoring and maintenance program, also referred to as an on-site wastewater disposal zone, is another alternative to individual OWTS.
+OWTS Monitoring and Maintenance Program (On-Site Wastewater Disposal

+Zone).
+An OWTS monitoring and maintenance program, also referred to as an on-site wastewater disposal zone, is another alternative to individual OWTSs.
 Such a program does not make more lots buildable, rather has the potential for extending the useful life of OWTS and promptly correcting operational problems.
 A public agency which is authorized to acquire, construct, maintain, or operate sewage treatment systems may run such a program.
-Once an on-site wastewater disposal zone is established, the agency has the power within that zone to acquire, design, own, construct, install, operate, monitor, inspect, and maintain individual OWTS.
-The potential for this type of program is widespread on the County Coast.
+Once an on-site wastewater disposal zone is established, the agency has the power within that zone to acquire, design, own, construct, install, operate, monitor, inspect, and maintain individual OWTSs.
+The potential for this type of program is widespread on the Sonoma Coast.

 A wastewater system monitoring and maintenance program is required for The Sea Ranch.
-In the late 1980s The Sea Ranch Association and the County of Sonoma and created an On-Site Wastewater Disposal Zone (Zone) to address problems with about 1,570 on-site individual on-site septic systems at The Sea Ranch.
-In July 1989 the Zone was created under the agreement that the Board of Supervisors would contract with The Sea Ranch Association to operate, monitor, inspect, and maintain the OWTS.
-In July 1995 the Zone was designated as County Service Area 41 (CSA 41) and came under the direction of the Sonoma County PRMD.
+In the late 1980s The Sea Ranch Association and the County of Sonoma created an On-Site Wastewater Disposal Zone (Zone) to address problems with about 1,570 onsite individual OWTSs at The Sea Ranch.
+In July 1989 the Zone was created under the agreement that the Board of Supervisors would contract with The Sea Ranch Association to operate, monitor, inspect, and maintain the OWTSs.
+In July 1995 the Zone was designated as CSA 41 and came under the direction of Permit Sonoma.

-Areas With Severe Limitations for On-Site Septic Systems.
-Nearly all developed or developing areas of the County Coast have severe limitations for installation and operation of individual OWTS.
-These areas include Windemere Point North of Fort Ross, Duncans Mills, Bridgehaven, Goat Rock Headlands, Valley Ford, Jenner, Rancho del Paradiso, Sereno del Mar, Salmon Creek, Wrights Beach, Gleason Beach, and Carmet.
-These areas would benefit from the addition of disinfection and pretreatment to existing systems or construction of community leachfields or clustered systems.
+Areas with Severe Limitations for OWTSs

+Nearly all developed or vacant parcels in the Sonoma County coast have severe limitations for installation and continued operation of individual OWTSs.
+Existing developed areas in Windemere Point North of Fort Ross, Duncans Mills, Bridgehaven, Goat Rock Headlands, Valley Ford, Jenner, Rancho del Paradiso, Sereno del Mar, Salmon Creek, Wrights Beach, Gleason Beach, and Carmet benefit from the addition of disinfection and pretreatment to existing systems or construction of community leachfields or clustered systems.

 Windemere Point North of Fort Ross.
-Limitations for OWTS in this area include shallow soils, impermeable soils, and elevated groundwater.
-About ten percent of the parcels in this area can accommodate an on-site septic system.
+Limitations for OWTSs in this area include shallow soils, impermeable soils, and elevated groundwater.
+About ten percent of the parcels in this area can accommodate an OWTS.

 Duncans Mills.
-Limitations for OWTS in this area include sandy soils that drain too fast, high groundwater, proximity of the water system, required setback from the floodplain, and required setback from the Russian River.
+Limitations for OWTSs in this area include sandy soils that drain too fast, high groundwater, proximity of the water system, required setback from the floodplain, and required setback from the Russian River.

 Bridgehaven.
 This area adjacent to the Russian River has cesspools and seepage pits.
-Limitations for OWTS include very small lots, slowly draining soils, high groundwater, and required setback from the Russian River.
-The area cannot accommodate any new individual septic systems .
+Limitations for OWTSs include very small lots, slowly draining soils, high groundwater, and required setback from the Russian River.
+The area cannot accommodate any new individual OWTSs.
 Goat Rock Headlands.
-This area of low residential density has antiquated septic systems, slowly draining soils, and high groundwater.
+This area of low residential density has antiquated OWTSs, slowly draining soils, and high groundwater.